Last updated on April 2nd, 2023 at 02:50 pm

 We found this paradise just a few kilometers from the city center called Mariposas Club where you can enjoy your paradise vacation.
 The place was perfectly peaceful and quiet, very clean, the fresh air was nice, and we loved the pool area so much.
 The owner, Antonella, is super friendly and if you visit Mariposas Club, you will realize why they have the highest score in Agoda around Ibiza.

-Prices for a room starts at €100 and is totally worth it if you want to find peace from the bustling areas like San Antonio and Playa d’en Bossa.
+Prices for a room start at €100 and is totally worth it if you want to find peace in the bustling areas like San Antonio and Playa d’en Bossa.

 If you prefer to visit Ibiza on a budget, a great option is Amistat Island Hotel where you can have a bed for €25 in a dorm.
 It’s very convenient if you want to party around the San Antonio area and enjoy in nice beaches like Cala del Moro.
 You will find a shared kitchen, a common area and a good internet connection if you ever need to catch up with online work.